memfault/interrupt/_drafts/gdbundle.md

-Within the past year, I've worked with four different microcontroller stacks, seven different Real-Time Operating Systems (RTOS's), and a handful of common low-level software libraries including Mbed TLS, the WICED Bluetooth Stack, and many vendor SDK's.
-Tens of thousands of developers use each one of these stacks/libraries, and every single one of them has to manually debug each module by hand by using GDB's print functionality or write their own scripts.
+Within the past year, I've worked with four different microcontroller stacks, seven different Real-Time Operating Systems (RTOS's), and a handful of common low-level software libraries including Mbed TLS, the NRF5 SDK, the WICED Wi-Fi Stack, and many vendor SDK's.
+Tens of thousands of developers use each one of these stacks/libraries, and every single one of them has to manually debug each module by hand by using GDB's print functionality or writing their own scripts.

-This is why embedded developers often choose to use proprietary debuggers over, despite their cost and clunkiness.
+This is why embedded developers often choose to use proprietary debuggers over GDB, despite their cost and clunkiness.
 They have these debugging utilities built in or allow extensions to be integrated and sold[^code_confidence], even though the software backing them isn't all that complex.